V-Twin- Specials - engine innovators

 Doug Fraser's BSA Empire Star v-twin

-Doug Fraser also created this 1120cc Empire Star v-twin...here is his website:
+Doug Fraser also created this 1120cc Empire Star v-twin...here is an article::

 LATEST DOUG FRASER MACHINE!